opensvc/docs.opensvc.com/source/agent.man.nodemgr.rst

 	              --app=APP
 	                     Optional with the register command, register the node in the spec‐ ified app.
 If not specified, the node is registered in  the  first registering user's app found.

 	              --password=PASSWORD
 	                     authenticate  with  the collector using the specified user creden‐ tials instead of the node credentials.
 Prompted if  necessary  but not specified.

 	              --user=USER
 	                     authenticate  with  the collector using the specified user creden‐ tials instead of the node credentials.
 Required for the 'register' action when the collector is configured to refuse anonymous regis‐ ter.

 	              --color=COLOR
-	                     colorize  output.  possible  values  are : auto=guess based on tty presence, always|yes=always colorize, never|no=never colorize

-	              --cron cron mode

-	              --debug
-	                     debug mode

-	              --format=FORMAT
-	                     specify a data formatter for output of the print*  and  collector* commands. possible values are json or table.

-	              -h, --help
-	                     show this help message and exit

-	       nodemgr set

-	              set a node configuration parameter (pointed by --param) value (pointed by --value)

-	              --param=PARAM
-	                     point a node configuration  parameter  for  the  'get'  and  'set' actions

-	              --value=VALUE
-	                     set  a  node  configuration  parameter value for the 'set --param' action

-	              --color=COLOR
 	                     colorize output. possible values are :  auto=guess  based  on  tty